IOxCyber/Cloud-Certs/Azure AZ-500/New Syllabus/004-Manage security operations/02-Manage security posture by using Microsoft Defender for Cloud.md

 ## Secure score in Defender for Cloud: `The higher the score, the lower the identified risk level is.`
 - The secure score aggregates security findings into a single score(<100) so that you can assess, at a glance, your current security situation.

+##
+- Compliance data from Defender for Cloud now seamlessly integrates with Microsoft Purview Compliance Manager, allowing you to centrally assess and manage compliance across your organization's entire digital estate.